How to Get Child Support in Brooklyn

 Your child has a legal right to be supported by both parents.
 If you're carrying the entire financial burden, you can petition the court for an order compelling the child's other parent to make reasonable payments in accordance with New York's child support guidelines.
-For over 25 years, our Brooklyn divorce attorneys at Coffinas & Lusthaus, P.C. have helped our client’s get the financial help their children need and deserve.
+For almost 30 years, our Brooklyn divorce attorneys at Coffinas & Lusthaus, P.C. have helped our client’s get the financial help their children need and deserve.
 Our clients include:

 - Unmarried parents

 - Separated parents who have the children living with them